Empirically Constraining the Spectra of Stellar Surface Features Using Time-Resolved Spectroscopy

 \section{Discussion \& Future Steps}

+\R{This work presents a potential avenue--and its performance assessment--towards solving the challenges associated with stellar contamination of transmission spectroscopy, in particular addressing one of the main bottlenecks regarding the lack of fidelity of current stellar models.
+This is in parallel to efforts which aim to identify and correct for stellar activity effects through ground-based high-resolution spectroscopy \citep{mallonn:2018,rosich:2020,perger:2023}, which still requires stellar spectrum templates.
+Still such initiatives highlight both the communal interest and effort in tackling these issues.}

-This work represents the first steps towards building a library of empirical emission spectra for stellar surface heterogeneities.
-While similar in scope to the work of \cite{kesseli:2017} that compiled a library of empirical spectra for various stellar types, an important distinction resides in that the spectra being measured are not for disk-integrated features, but rather for `pure' basis components which may be combined with rotational geometry in order to produce accurate spectra for stars with arbitrarily complex surface features.
-Such a library will not only enable the robust correction of the TLS effect based on out-of-transit measurements, it will also provide important benchmarks for the next-generation of theoretical stellar models \citep[e.g.,][]{Witzke2021,sag21}, and further inform key relationships between the properties of stars and those of heterogeneities such as between heterogeneities temperature and size, photospheric temperatures, and atomic line-depth ratios.
+Leveraging time-resolved spectroscopy to generate empirical emission spectra of stellar heterogeneities will enable a new era of high-precision transmission spectroscopy, in-depth atmospheric studies, and critical benchmarks for the next generation of stellar models.
+The upcoming library of empirical emission spectra for stellar surface heterogeneities will be similar in scope to the work of \cite{kesseli:2017} that compiled a library of empirical spectra for various stellar types, with the important distinction that the spectra being considered here are not for disk-integrated features, but rather for `pure' basis components which may be combined with rotational geometry in order to produce accurate spectra for stars with arbitrarily complex surface features.
+Such a library will not only enable the robust correction of the transit light source (TLS) effect based on out-of-transit measurements \citep{rackham:2018,rackham:2019}, it will also provide important benchmarks for the next-generation of theoretical stellar models \citep[e.g.,][]{Witzke2021,sag21}, and further inform key relationships between the properties of stars and those of heterogeneities, such as between heterogeneity temperatures and sizes, photospheric temperatures, and atomic line-depth ratios.